 On dock two you can step into the Catholic University of Argentina’s Art Pavilion and check out some interesting exhibitions for free.

 On dock four, near the tourist information center, is the Corbeta Uruguay Museum, a gunner boat that pioneered Arctic exploration.
 This 1874 boat is the oldest of Argentina’s navy’s fleet.

 If one boat isn’t sufficient on dock three you can visit the Fragata Presidente Sarmiento, a 1897 Argentine Navy training boat converted into a museum that will delight kids.
 This ship, now declared a national monument, sailed around the world over 40 times and hosted notable guests such as Theodore Roosevelt.

 Crossing over to the eastern side of the water, you’ll pass the Buenos Aires Yatch Club and the 200 sailboats docked there.
 There is a nautical school here that gives classes in sailing, rowing and kayaking.

 On the same side of the dock is the public art collection of Amalia Lacroze de Fortabat, one of Argentina’s wealthiest women.
 Over 200 works on display in a modern building of glass and steel.
 It has electronically controlled moving panels that allow for maximum control of the natural light.
 Among the artists whose works on display are Joseph Mallord, William Turner, Andy Warhol and Pieter Brueghel II and Argentine artists such as Xul Solar and Antonio Berni.

-East of all the action in central Puerto Madero you can also take a ramble around the sprawling Costanera Sur, where you can visit the Museum Center of Buenos Aires in the old Munich Brewery and enter the peaceful confines of the Costanera Sur Ecological Reserve, a national park running along the eastern side of Puerto Madero.
+East of all the action in central Puerto Madero you can also take a ramble around the sprawling Costanera Sur, where you can visit the Humor Museum in the old Munich Brewery and enter the peaceful confines of the Costanera Sur Ecological Reserve, a national park running along the eastern side of Puerto Madero.